siliconehuntsman/mc401/README.md

 ## Tests
 The MC401 is provided with set of tests that exercise the most of implemented functionalities outside of OpenRemote server environment.
 So far only elements implemented in MC401protocol class do not have automated tests and were tested "manually" in OpenRemote server.
 Provided tests are executed automatically when project is build.
 Project contain static MC401Debug class with single static property ON.
 It should be set to true for debug and false for release run.
 When this property is false it disables some internal functions required to conduct invasive test.
+Please note that many tests depend on physical MC401 heat meter connected to serial port, they will fail if heat meter does not respond to requests.
+For the time being all tests use hard coded name of serial device (/dev/ttyS0).

 ## Usage
 Once server is restarted with jars added, the agent becomes available in OpenRemote.
 Below you will find short installation guide (all names are given for illustration only).
 1. Create asset of type agent, name it "mc_serv" and save it
 2. Open created asset and add attribute of MC401 type, name it "WaterHeatMeter" and save again
 3. Open asset again, extend created attribute WaterHeatMeter and edit its configuration (Attribute configuration) to indicate which serial port you like to use, by default there will be Linux style device name given – /dev/ttyS0.
 Once it is entered, the validity of serial device will be checked (seems not to work in the last version of the server), please pay attention at this stage only serial existence is verified; Save the asset
 4. Once it saved, the protocol will check if there is a Heat Meter installed on this serial port.
-Corresponding information will be given just below attribute name (WaterHeatMeter), protocol status will change from CONNECTING to CONNECTED and color of the attribute will change from yellow to green.
+Corresponding information will be given just below attribute name (WaterHeatMeter), protocol status will change from CONNECTING to CONNECTED and color of the attribute bar will change from yellow to green.
 If you change configuration in running system it could take a moment to change status due to process of emptying internal queues of running agent
 5. Open asset again, now auto-discovery option should become available.
 Please click “Select asset” and select in the left pane location where your heat meter shall be instantiated, click “Ok” and “Discover assets” buttons.
 In response new asset named “Heat meter” will be created, it will contain all fields of request number 1 populated.
 Please note that “Upload & import links from file” button does not work.
 6. From now on the agent will send on regular basis request number 1 to heat meter device to fetch updated values.
 User can add additional fields to Heat meter asset to fetch other values, as field names are unique the agent will recognize which request needs to be send to get its value from the heat meter device.